-I’m so excited to be sharing some of the highlights from our trip to Aruba!
+I’m so excited to share some of the highlights from our trip to Aruba!
 It’s the second of our Caribbean travel destinations and definitely a unique place to visit.
 The island is an independent Dutch colony so you will hear several languages and experience a wide range of food and entertainment all surrounded by crystal clear blue water.
-I wish our time there wasn’t over but reliving the trip through this post is so much fun!
-Keep reading to get all the deets of our Aruba Travel Guide. . .
+Scroll down to read all the details of my Aruba Travel Guide. . .

-For us, traveling is a MUST.
-It is something that will always be part of our savings plans and as I’ve mentioned in previous posts, we made a commitment when we got married that we would go somewhere new every year!
+Tim and I made a commitment when we got married that we would go somewhere new every year!
 (Out of the country if possible).
-There is just something about experiencing a new place for the first time that we love so much!
+So for us, traveling is a MUST.
+There is just something about the experience of a new place.
+We love it so much!
 Our goal is always to experience the culture of the place we are visiting so we tend to avoid the touristy spots, and instead venture down the unbeaten path and anywhere the locals recommend.
-We always start planning our trips with the “must do’s” and the most expensive pieces and then fill in around that.

-BEACHES // There are so many beaches in Aruba!
+There are so many beaches in Aruba!
 I don’t even know where to start.
-Since we had 8 days on the island, there was plenty of time to check out most of the beaches, and we enjoyed every second of it!
-Some of the most accessible beaches are Divi Beach, Manchebo Beach, and Eagle Beach in the central area of the island.
-We didn’t spend much time at these as they are located on the resort strip but the small amount of time we spent at Eagle beach was very enjoyable!
-All of these beaches are filled with tanning chairs and are perfect for lounging or enjoying time in the water.
-There is a nice path that hugs the beach so you can walk to other resorts and you’ll find restaurants and shops along the way.
+The most accessible beaches are Divi Beach, Manchebo Beach, and Eagle Beach in the central area of the island.
 If you venture a little bit more north, by car, you will find Arashi Beach and Boca Catalina nestled behind a more residential area of the island.
 These beaches are quiet and natural as they come right up to private property.
 You can park at a few lots along the road and walk out to the beach.
 Just make sure to bring a towel or chair of your own!

 FUN FACT: Aruba is home to some of the cleanest drinking water in the world.
-You don’t even need to filter the tap water because it goes through a multi-step process and is run through limestone before it makes its way to you.
-We were able to purchase a couple of water bottles at the grocery store and then refill them and place them in the fridge each night which was great!
+You don’t even need to filter!
+The tap water goes through a multi-step process and is run through limestone before it makes its way to you.
+We were able to purchase a couple of water bottles at the grocery store and refill them each night which was great!

-For breakfast on most mornings, we cooked an egg and ham scrambled paired with local fruits and breads from the grocery store.
-(Head to Superfood for a fun grocery store experience!).
-We did have to branch out one morning though to try the famous Dutch pancakes the island is known for.
-We headed over to Linda’s Dutch pancakes and were not disappointed!
-Tim ordered the apple and bacon pancake and I got the strawberry and cream.
-From what I saw around us, I don’t think you can go wrong with any of the pancakes on the menu, and you can even build your own!
-I would definitely recommend making the stop, just be prepared to be really full afterward 😉
+For breakfast, we headed to the famous Linda’s Dutch pancakes, and were not disappointed!
+Tim ordered the apple and bacon pancake.
+I got the strawberry and cream.
+From what I saw around us, I don’t think you can go wrong with any of the pancakes on the menu!
+You can even build your own.
+I would definitely recommend making the stop- just be prepared to be really full afterward 😉

-Another local favorite that we tried out is Zeerovers, where you can order the freshest seafood on the island as they fry up whatever their boats have brought in that day.
-This place is right on the water and is an all natural environment so definitely don’t dress up.
+Another local favorite that we tried out is Zeerovers.
+They have probably the freshest seafood on the island!
+The menus is a selection of whatever their boats have brought in that day, fried to perfection.
+The location is right on the water so definitely don’t dress up.
 Tim really enjoyed the fresh fish, shrimp, and french fries, but this stop wasn’t my favorite just because it was difficult to pick through the bones and heads of the shrimp and the selection was small.

 Lastly, if you need a little snack while you are out at the beach, head over to Eduardo’s Beach Shack for a smoothie or Acai bowl!
 It’s located right behind the Playa Linda Beach resort along the pathway.
 We shared one bowl between the two of us and it was the perfect snack in the heat of the afternoon.
 If Acai isn’t your thing, head across the street to the shops and stop into Gelatissimo for some Gelato.
 They even have Nutella flavor which is my favorite! 🙂

-WHAT TO DO// Most of the activities in Aruba are centered around the ocean (of course!)
+Most of the activities in Aruba are centered around the ocean (of course!)
 We enjoyed lounging at the beach, offshore snorkeling, and took a full day island tour through ABC Tours.
-We met at their offices around 8am in the morning (they also pick up from most hotels) and checked in.
-Our group was organized into three different jeeps before heading off on the first half of the trip.
 In the morning we headed north to Alto Vista Chapel, the lighthouse, and the gold mill ruins on the east side of the island before heading back to the office for lunch at their adjacent restaurant.
 I was pretty impressed with the quality of the lunch especially for a tour guide company.
 We were given cold towels to wash off the dust from the morning, refreshments, and a small menu to choose from for our food.

-Once we ate, we headed out once again for the second half of the day which was filled with several highlight stops.
-One of the main reasons I convinced Tim to book this tour was because of the cliff diving advertised in the brochure.
-It’s not one of their “official” stops but they take most tours there if they have time.
+Once we ate, we headed out once again for the second half of the day.
 We pulled up to the most beautiful spot known to the locals as Moro, where two 40ft cliffs pierce out into the water and create a beautiful clear beach in between.
-The jeep pulled up to the edge and we all filled out to hear the tour guides ask if we wanted to jump.
 This is what I had been waiting for!
 I don’t know why I was so excited, especially since the view from the top was terrifying but I knew this would be a once in a lifetime experience so I had to do it.
 Tim and I were the first ones in the group to jump (led by the tour guides of course), and I definitely didn’t regret it.
-For some reason I closed my eyes when I jumped which made the jump feel so much higher than it was, so I chose not to brave a second jump, but of course my adventurous husband did! 😉
+For some reason I closed my eyes when I jumped which made the jump feel so much higher than it was.

 We wrapped up the rest of the afternoon with visits to the rock gardens, natural bridge, some snorkeling in the natural pool and ended at baby beach for some relaxation in the evening.
 It was all around a great tour and we were confident we had seen all there was to see of the island after this day!

-If you are looking for some fun evening entertainment, check out Bungaloe at the pier.
-We headed there for dinner one night and hung out for some fun karaoke afterwards.
-It was definitely an experience to have songs in multiple languages from Dutch to Spanish and English!
-There were so many cultures present which made for a really fun night.
+For some fun evening entertainment, check out Bungaloe at the pier.
+We had dinner and hung out for some fun karaoke on one of our evenings.
+It is definitely an experience to have songs in multiple languages from Dutch to Spanish and English!
+There are so many cultures present which made for a really fun night.

 That’s going to be it for this post since it is so long already!
 If anyone is interested in the cost breakdown of our trip, shoot me a message 🙂 I would be happy to share some of our cost saving tips for your time in Aruba.
 Thanks for reading!